Video Tornadoes, severe storms across Midwest

 Tornadoes, severe storms across Midwest

-Severe thunderstorms hit the Midwest and upper Great Lakes on Tuesday, causing tornadoes, damaging winds, and large hail.
+Severe thunderstorms hit the Midwest and upper Great Lakes on Tuesday, bringing tornadoes, damaging winds, and large hail.

 May 21, 2024